BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 on Azure -- and emulate the success of Amazon Workspaces.

-The new service, set to enter public preview later this year, answers some questions about Microsoft's plan to offer multi-user Windows 10.
+The service, set to enter public preview later this year, answers some questions about Microsoft's to offer multi-user Windows 10.
 It will also be compatible with the Microsoft Store and existing Windows line-of-business apps.
-Microsoft will also offer Windows 7 virtual desktops for customers who require extended security updates and support.
+Microsoft will also offer Windows 7 virtual desktops for customers who require security updates and support.

 However, Windows Virtual Desktop will face tough competition from existing desktop as a service (DaaS) providers, particularly AWS.